OpenCageData/geosearch/README.md

 It is possible to query not just geosearch but also other datasources.
 [Please see our examples](examples/multiple-sources/).

+## React

+In the `/examples directory` you can find an example implemenation with React.

+## Geosearch on a map

+We have tutorials showing how to [integrate geosearch with a Leaflet map](https://opencagedata.com/tutorials/leaflet-location-search) or [OpenLayers](https://opencagedata.com/tutorials/openlayers-location-search), and [a MapLibre codepen example](https://codepen.io/opencage/pen/JjaepyE).

 ## Packages

 ### [`@opencage/geosearch-bundle`](./packages/geosearch-bundle/)